JdeRobot/RoboticsAcademy/_pages/exercises/Drones/drone_tello.md

 {% include gallery caption="DJI Tello Drone" %}

+**Note**: If you haven't already, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made and how to perform the exercises.

 ## Instructions

 This is a **real robot exercise**, which means you will be programming an actual DJI Tello drone instead of a simulation.
 Please ensure you have the physical drone available before attempting this exercise.